stelzinga/MF/Management_Framework.md

 Science is the pursuit of answering questions in different fields of knowledge (business, physics, biology, chemistry etc).
 Technology is a practical application of the outcome of Science and is a main driver of innovation.
 Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.

 ### Infrastructure
-Infrastructure: represents facilities available to the Venture and that support it including access to real estate, energy, telecommunication and transportation.
+Infrastructure: represents facilities available to the Venture and that support it including access to real estate, energy, telecommunication and transportation including transport of specialist materials like some form of gases or liquids.
 Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.
 ________________________________________
 ## Clients
 Customers or Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
 Understanding Clients's needs and constraints is thus critical to assuring Services are optimal.
 Obtaining this insight is often part of Marketing.